Green Bay Packers vs. Minnesota Vikings NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Vikings stats and trends

-- Minnesota has eight wins against the spread in 15 games this year.
+- In Minnesota's 15 games this season, it has eight wins against the spread.

-- The Vikings have been underdogs by 6.5 points or more once this season and covered the spread.
+- This season, the Vikings won ATS in their only game as an underdog of 6.5 points or more.

-- Minnesota's games this season have eclipsed the over/under nine times in 15 opportunities (60%).
+- Minnesota's games this season have gone over the total in nine out of 15 opportunities (60%).

-- Minnesota is 7-4 against the spread and 5-6 overall when the team puts up more than 21.6 points.
+- Minnesota is 7-4 against the spread and 5-6 overall in games when it puts up more than 21.6 points.

-- Minnesota is 6-4 against the spread and 6-4 overall when the team amasses more than 331.3 yards.
+- When Minnesota churns out over 331.3 yards, the team is 6-4 against the spread and 6-4 overall.

-- The Vikings have turned the ball over 13 times, 13 fewer times than the Packers have forced turnovers (26).

 Home and road insights